Real-Life Application of Mathematics

-So, now we know how important Mathematics is for our day to day operations for various professions and work-related activities.
-We are not even aware about the uses and how well we can use them to make life and functions less tedious.
-And also many tasks would become complicated and difficult to attain.
+So, now we know how important Mathematics is for our day-to-day operations for various professions and work-related activities.
+We are not even aware of the numerous applications of mathematics in real life and how well we can use them to make life and functions less tedious.
+And also many tasks would become complicated and difficult to attain without mathematics.
 More than learning it depends on how well you apply the uses.

 Advt: Worried about The UK GCSE Maths Exam?
 Check out this legendary video course which can help you pass this exam as a cakewalk.